balena-io/docs/pages/learn/manage/account.md

 <img alt="Remove Application Member Alternative" src="/img/common/app/remove_access_members.png" width="100%">

-__Warning__: If you remove your member access to an application, you will not be able to undo the action.
+__Warning:__ If you remove your member access to an application, you will not be able to undo the action.
 Only the application owner will be able to restore your access.

 ## Two-factor Authentication